Naeima/AquaEV-WestMidlands/README.md

 - **Interactive polygon upload (GeoJSON)** to spatially filter chargers.

 Chargers are clustered and colour-coded by Flood Zone classification (FZ3 → FZ2 → outside).

-# Attribution:
-'this uses Environment Agency flood and river level data from the real-time data API (Beta)'
 ---

 ## Screenshots